shirleychen003/task-manager/README.md

 ## Accessibility Features

-- **Themes and Stylesheets:** Offers light and dark themes for visual comfort.
-- **Adjustable Font Sizes:** Increase or decrease font sizes for readability.
 - **High-Contrast Options:** Enhances visibility for users with visual impairments.
 - **Minimalist Design:** Clean interface to reduce cognitive load.